MBACP(Snr Accred) Psychotherapist and Supervisor

-Over the years, I have seen many people who have become so generally anxious that they find it hard to go to work, or even to socialise or do everyday things they used to enjoy.
+Anxiety and loss of confidence in yourself: many people become so generally anxious that they find it hard to go to work, or even to socialise or do everyday things they used to enjoy.
 Most find that exploring the roots of their anxious thoughts in a safe setting helps them to go out in the world again with more confidence.

-If you're caught up in ongoing troubles at home, with partners or children or other relatives, you may feel overwhelmed by the situation and helpless to make things better.
+Difficulties with family members: If you're caught up in ongoing troubles at home, with partners or children or other relatives, you may feel overwhelmed by the situation and helpless to make things better.
 Coming along to counselling to talk through what's going on, in a calm and confidential space, can help you regain your perspective so that you can go back and have more confidence in taking positive actions to help yourself and family.

 Training, qualifications & experience